Air Taxi Skyport Location Problem for Airport Access: Data set and experimental results

 \subsubsection{Data set}

-Our study area includes five boroughs in NYC (The Bronx, Manhattan, Queens, Brooklyn and Staten Island) that are divided into $263$ taxi zones \cite{taxi_zone}; each taxi zone has a unique zone ID.
-The centroids of the taxi zones are the trip origin nodes (locations) for our study, and trip destinations are the three major airports in NYC, \emph{i.e.}, EWR (Newark), JFK and LGA (LaGuardia).
-In our experiments, we consider the NYC taxi and limousine commission FHV (for-hire-vehicles) trip record data \cite{taxi} for January 2018.
-This is a publicly available data set, and the motivation for using FHV trips data for airport transfer is derived from the study in \cite{ziyi} \footnote{This study \cite{ziyi} indicated that $42\%$ of trips to JFK are via FHV and taxis.}.
-In this data set, each trip record includes the origin and destination locations of the trip in terms of taxi zone IDs.
-For example, taxi zone IDs for Newark, JFK and LaGuardia airports are: $1$, $132$ and $138$ respectively.
-The data set contains over $20$ million trip records, and each trip record includes the start time stamp, origin taxi zone ID, end time stamp, and destination taxi zone ID for the trip.\\
+The study area includes five boroughs in NYC (The Bronx, Manhattan, Queens, Brooklyn and Staten Island) that are divided into $263$ taxi zones (\cite{taxi_zone}); each taxi zone has a unique zone ID.
+The centroids of the taxi zones are the trip origin nodes (locations) while the trip destinations are the three major airports in NYC, \emph{i.e.}, EWR (Newark), JFK and LGA (LaGuardia).
+The NYC taxi and limousine commission FHV (for-hire-vehicles) trip record data from 2019 (July to December) are used (\cite{TLC}) on our study.
+This is a publicly available data set, and the motivation for using FHV trips data for airport transfer is derived from the study by \cite{ziyi}.
+Theri study indicated that $65\%$ of trips to JFK are via FHV and taxis.